-You are also welcome to contact one of four members who have agreed to provide a confidential sounding board for anyone who has a concern about conduct.
-You can contact one of these four members via the link on the “Contact us” page.
+As an alternative to contacting one of our Welfare Officers, you are welcome to contact one of two Club members who have agreed to provide a confidential sounding board for anyone who has a concern about conduct.
+You can contact these members via the link on the “Contact us” page.

 Code of Conduct

 1. The Constitution of the Steel City Striders Running Club sets out its commitment to respect the rights, dignity and worth of everyone.
+The Club is also concerned to promote the welfare of each of its members, but can only do so if agreed standards of behaviour are observed.
 The Club expects all members to conduct themselves in a manner consistent with this ethos.

 2. The Club has adopted this code of conduct:

 Steel City Striders Running Club respects the rights, dignity and worth of everyone and expects all members to conduct themselves in a manner consistent with the Club’s ethos.
 By becoming a member of the Club you agree to conduct yourself in an appropriate manner at all Club events, including social events, and events attended by Club members.
 You will also be expected to communicate on the Club’s social media sites in a way that is respectful to others.

 Verbal or physical aggression